 Motherboard Location in Laptop PCs

 A motherboard on a laptop is also located inside its case.
-However, unlike the desktop motherboards, the laptop motherboards DO NOT follow a set standard.
+However, laptop motherboards DO NOT follow a set standard, unlike desktop motherboards.

-The general idea to locate the motherboard on a laptop, however, is the same.
-You will have to open up the case and remove attached components in order to get to it.
+However, the general idea of locating the motherboard on a laptop is the same.
+You must open the case and remove the attached components to get to it.

 Also Read: Can You Upgrade a Laptop Motherboard?